Statcast

 About Statcast

 From 2015-19, Statcast consisted of a combination of camera and radar systems.
 That changed in 2020, with the arrival of Hawk-Eye.
-A camera system previously known for powering the instant replay system in professional tennis, among other things, Hawk-Eye offers increased tracking ability as well as a host of exciting new features.
+A high-speed camera system previously known for powering the instant replay system in professional tennis, among other things, Hawk-Eye offers increased tracking ability as well as a host of exciting new features, such as better biomechanical tracking of players and, as of 2024, bat tracking data like hitters' swing speeds and swing paths.

 Each club now has 12 Hawk-Eye cameras arrayed around its ballpark.
-Five of those, which have higher frames-per-second rates, focus on pitch tracking.
+Five of those are high-frame-rate cameras -- which were upgraded from 100 frames per second to 300 fps in 2023 -- that focus on bat tracking and pitch tracking.
 The other seven are dedicated to tracking players and batted balls.
 This more robust system has raised the percentage of batted balls that get tracked from roughly 89% to 99%.

 These metrics allow front offices, broadcasters and fans alike to quantify the raw skills of players in ways that were previously available only to scouts or not available at all.
-Even in a 2020 regular season shortened to 60 games by the pandemic, more than 260,000 pitches and 43,000 batted balls were tracked.
-Meanwhile, terms such as "spin rate" and "launch angle" have become ubiquitous not just on broadcasts, but also on ballpark video boards and even on the field, as players across the league use the data and the thinking behind it to elevate their games.
+In the 2023 season, from Opening Day through the end of the World Series, more than 725,000 pitches and more than 125,000 batted balls were tracked by Statcast.
+Meanwhile, terms such as "exit velocity," "launch angle" and "spin rate" have become ubiquitous not just on broadcasts, but also on ballpark video boards and even on the field, as players across the Major Leagues use the data and the thinking behind it to elevate their games.

 Available Data